 1L – Confident Logic

-The 1L attitude is characterized by a self-positive, others-negative disposition.
+The 1L attitude is characterized by a self-positive (Ls+), and others-negative (Lo-) disposition.
 This disposition creates an attitude that is acutely aware of its own strengths within the realm of logic.
 1Ls understand their own power within this aspect and generally want to protect it at all costs.
 All incoming logical information from others must be pushed through the 1L’s subjective interpretation before it is accepted.
 The strategies that each 1L employs may differ in behavior or execution but the core attitude of subjective protection over what they believe is their greatest asset will be consistent and true for all 1Ls.
 Below are some common beliefs and behaviors that you may see with 1Ls.
 Please keep in mind that these are generalities and do not represent the vast sub-archetypes held within the overall 1L attitude.

 Have great trust in their own ideas and how they apply them.
 Strong focus on how they believe things operate.
 Continuously reevaluate their own understanding of logic.
 Solely trust in their own reasoning to sort through a puzzle or problem.
 Quick to zone in on causal links to the current state of reality.
 Easily trust themselves to do decide which branch of academia they should partake in or avoid.
 Tend to dislike arguing unless they can lead the debate without being discounted.
 Philosophize more quietly than 2Ls and 3Ls.